-Other than being a great scorer, an exceptional passer, and a bona fide winner, Larry Bird was also a very confident basketball player.
-The former Boston Celtics forward and Hall of Famer was known for his trash-talking and clutch shooting.
-That confidence wasn’t at a high level as he made his way into the NBA, but that didn’t last very long.
+Besides being a great scorer, an exceptional passer, and a bona fide winner, Larry Bird was also a very confident basketball player.

-The rivalry certainly carried over into the NBA with Bird’s Boston Celtics competing against Johnson’s Los Angeles Lakers for NBA titles throughout the 1980s and early 90s.
+The rivalry certainly carried over into the NBA, with Bird’s Boston Celtics competing against Johnson’s Los Angeles Lakers for NBA titles throughout the ’80s and early ’90s.
 Bird was not nearly as athletically gifted as many of his NBA counterparts, but he could do everything.
 He was the complete NBA player.

 Bird and the Celtics went on to capture three NBA titles.
 He also showed his dominance by winning three straight MVPs.
-Bird was named Rookie of the Year in the 1979-80 season and wound up being a 12-time NBA All-star.
-He played 13 years in the NBA – all with the Celtics – and averaged 24.3 points and 10 rebounds per game.
+Bird was named Rookie of the Year in the 1979-80 season and became a 12-time NBA All-star.
+He played 13 years in the NBA — all with the Celtics — and averaged 24.3 points and 10 rebounds per game.